-Now that summer is just days away (28 to be exact), we're breaking out the rosé, stacking beach-friendly books on our to-read piles, and pinning summer salads to our recipe boards on Pinterest.
-With sunnier days on the horizon, we here at MyDomaine headquarters are also editing our skincare routines in anticipation of spending blissful hours sitting by the pool and lounging on the shore.
+In the summer months, we've been known to break out the rosé, stack beach-friendly books on our to-read piles, and go nuts pinning summer salads to our recipe boards on Pinterest.
+With sunnier days, we here at MyDomaine headquarters are also editing our skincare routines in anticipation of spending blissful hours sitting by the pool and lounging on the shore.
 And of course we're going to need top shelf–worthy sunscreen.

-"This sunscreen is new in the U.S.," according to Goldenberg.
-"It's made by a company based in Spain.
-Not only is it SPF 50+ and cosmetically elegant, it also contains photolyase enzymes (the company calls these "repairsomes") and vitamin E, which both help repair already damaged cells in the skin," he explains.
+"This sunscreen is made by a company based in Spain.
+Not only is it SPF 50+ and cosmetically elegant, it also contains photolyase enzymes (the company calls these "repairsomes") and vitamin E, which both help repair already damaged cells in the skin," Goldenberg explains.
 "I love it because it helps repair already damaged cells and prevents future damage with a broad-spectrum sunscreen."

 "This product effectively protects the skin from the sun and also actively hydrates dry skin," says Goldenberg.
 "This is a great product for someone with lip dryness and irritation."